SAAssist/saassist-server/README.rst

 Example: ``saassist-server -c CVE-2016-3053`` or ``saassist-server -c IV88136``

-The other options are -h to help of to -u update an existent CVE/IV.
+The another options are -h to help of to -u update an existent CVE/IV.

 Screenshots
 ^^^^^^^^^^^